tylershuster/urbit.org/content/using/install.md

 To shut down your ship, use `Crtl-d`.

-To start your ship up again, run `./urbit sampel-palnet` from the directory where your Urbit binary is saved.
-Don't boot multiple instances of your ship at the same time.
+To start your ship up again, run `./urbit sampel-palnet/` from the directory where your Urbit binary is saved.
+Note that in this usage, `sampel-palnet/` is the path of a folder, which by default is located in the same folder as the Urbit binary.
+This folder is called your ship's **pier**, and you can put it wherever you like.

+Never boot multiple instances of your ship at the same time.
+You can prevent this from happening on accident by only ever keeping a single copy of your pier.

+### Updating to the latest binary

+Most updates to Urbit are downloaded and applied automatically as OTA (Over the Air) updates.
+Occasionally it would be infeasible to distribute an update this way, and a new `urbit` binary is released.
+This is announced in the `urbit-dev` Google Group when it occurs (as are all OTA updates).
+To update to the latest binary, follow the same process outlined [above](#urbit) to download and extract it into a new folder (the binary linked on this page will always be the latest).
+Then run it as before with `./urbit path/to/sampel-palnet/`.

 ## The Dojo